Updated July 25, 2023

 Marginal Product Formula – Example #1

-Let us take the example of a company ERT Ltd. which is an automotive parts manufacturing company.
-The senior management of the company wants to study the impact of the increase in man hours on the overall production output.
-During a recent experiment, the daily man hours was increased from 7,200 to 8,000 resulting in an increase in daily production output from 15,000 pieces to 17,000 pieces.
-Calculator the marginal product of one man hour based on the given information.
+Let us take the example of a company, ERT Ltd., which is an automotive parts manufacturing company.
+The company’s senior management wants to study the impact of the increase in man hours on the overall production output.
+During a recent experiment, the daily man hours was increased from 7,200 to 8,000, increasing daily production output from 15,000 pieces to 17,000 pieces.
+Calculator the marginal product of one man-hour based on the given information.

 Marginal Product = (Y1 – Y0) / (I1 – I0)